 • Doctrine running w/c 8th March

-• Weekly classes taught on Thursdays (morning or afternoon)
+• Weekly classes are taught on Thursdays (morning or afternoon).

-• Classes attended either in person at Oak Hill College or live online
+• Classes are attended either in person at Oak Hill College or live online.

 Study at your own pace